VincentLagerros/DD2480-Group-5/README.md

 # DD2480-Group-5
-This repository includes the assignments conducted in the course *DD2480 - Fundamentals of Software Engineering*.
+This repository includes the assignment DECIDE in the course *DD2480 - Fundamentals of Software Engineering*.

-## Assignments
-There are four assignments:
-* DECIDE
-* Continuous Integration
-* Code Complexity & Coverage
-* Issue Resolution

 ---